ahawkins/website/content/about.md

 I started my career as a full stack web developer.
-That taught me sound software architecture principles and software engineering pracitces like test driven development.
+That taught me sound software architecture principles and software engineering practices like test driven development.

-Over time I shiftted focus on to backend services and infrastructure.
+Over time I shifted focus on to backend services and infrastructure.
 That lead me continuous deployment, production operations, SRE, and ultimately to DevOps.

 I currently work as an SRE at [Skillshare](https://skillshare.com).

 On the personal side, I was born in the California Bay Area.
-I lived abroad from 2011 to 2019 in Finland, German, Sweden, and India.
-Moving abroad was the best decision I ever made.
+I lived abroad from 2011 to 2019 in Finland, Germany, Sweden, and India.
 I've lived in Hawaii with my wife since 2019.
-My hobbies include [travel](http://isos.ahawkins.me/), trance, coffee, swimming, and surfing
+My hobbies include travel, trance, coffee, and the ocean.